keeshii/ryuu-play/README.md

 * **ptcg-server** is a game server.
 It is responsible for calculating the game state and propagating it to the connected clients by websockets.

 * **ptcg-play** is a web application written in Angular.
-It displays the game state and allow interaction with the server.
+It displays the game state and allows interaction with the server.

 * **ptcg-cordova** is a cordova wrapper for the ptcg-play package, so it can be running as an android application.
-This has some advantages like caching card images.
+This has some advantages like storing card images in the cache or avoiding CORS issues.

 ### Server launch